Enable or Disable New User Profiles in Chrome

 - Double-click it.
 Set the value to 1 to allow new profiles or 0 to block them.

-To go back to normal, just delete the BrowserAddPersonEnabled entry.
+To revert the change, delete the BrowserAddPersonEnabled entry.
 You may need to restart your computer to see the changes.

 Reference: Chrome Enterprise Policy